Vaufreyd/ReadWriteVideosWithOpenCV/README.md

-# Read Write Movies With OpenCV
+# Read Write Videos With OpenCV

 This aim of this project is to provide a convenient way to read and write almost any kind of video with [OpenCV](http://opencv.org/).
 The idea is to use [ffmpeg](https://www.ffmpeg.org/) as a pipe tool to read and write videos (sound is not supported)